Dukagjin Highlands

 Dukagjin Highlands (Malësia e Dukagjinit) is a mountainous region in northern Albania, east of Shkodra and north of the Drin.
-It is roughly equivalent to the northern half of the Shkodër District, with some minor parts in Malësi e Madhe District.
+It is roughly equivalent to the northern half of the Shkodër District, with some minor parts in the Malësi e Madhe District.

 Geography

 It is a mountainous region in northern Albania, east of Shkodra and north of the Drin, including parts of western and central Accursed Mountains range within the Albanian border (Northern Mountain Range), roughly centered in the northern half of the Shkodër District (some minor parts are located in Malësi e Madhe District).
 The highest point is Maja Jezerce (2694 m).
 The Shala and Kir rivers are located within the region.

-To the west lies the Malësia tribal region, which includes the tribes of Hoti, Kastrati, Kelmendi and Shkreli.
-To the east lies Malësia e Gjakovës, which includes the tribes of Krasniqi, Gashi and Bytyqi.
+To the west lies the Malësia tribal region which includes the tribes of Hoti, Kastrati, Kelmendi, and Shkreli.
+To the east lies Malësia e Gjakovës which includes the tribes of Krasniqi, Gashi, and Bytyqi.